On Advances in Text Generation from Images Beyond Captioning: A Case Study in Self-Rationalization: Experimental Setup

 Self-rationalization requires evaluating two sub-tasks: correctness of predicted answers/labels, and quality of generated explanations.
 For the former, we use \textbf{accuracy} for E-SNLI-VE and VQA-X. Evaluating VCR answers is more complicated as they are full sentences.
 Following \citet{Dua2021BeyondVG}, given a generated answer, we normalize text (remove articles, punctuation, lowercase), and count the number of overlapping words with the four available answer choices in the VCR dataset.
 We select an answer candidate with the highest overlap as the predicted answer. \textbf{Proxy accuracy} is the accuracy that is computed between the correct answer candidate and predicted answer candidate. \citet{Dua2021BeyondVG} do not report the correlation between proxy accuracy and human judgments of answer plausibility.
 To this end, for 600 VCR instances, we ask 5 crowdworkers to respond to ``Given the image and the question, is this answer likely?'' with yes, weak yes, weak no, or no, and map answers to 1, 2/3, 1/3, and 0, respectively. \textbf{Answer plausibility} is the average of scores of 5 annotators.
 In \sect{sec:results}, we report the average answer plausibility across 600 instances, as well as proxy accuracy.
 Spearman's correlation coefficient between the proxy accuracy and answer plausibility is 0.56 (p < 0.028) indicating a moderate correlation between them.

-Due to unreliability of automatic evaluation measures, human evaluation has been used to evaluate free-text explanation generation \cite{camburu2018snli,Kayser2021eViLAD,clinciu-etal-2021-study}.
+Automatic metrics are unreliable, so human evaluation has been used to evaluate free-text explanation generation \cite{camburu2018snli,Kayser2021eViLAD,clinciu-etal-2021-study}.
 We ask 3 annotators whether an explanation justifies an answer/label given an image, questions/hypothesis, and a generated answer/label.
-Annotators can again pick one of the four options (yes, weak yes, weak no, no), and the four options are assigned numerical values (1, 2/3, 1/3, 0).
+Annotators pick one of the four options (yes, weak yes, weak no, no), and the four options are assigned numerical values (1, 2/3, 1/3, 0).
 We average scores of 3 annotators to get the plausibility of an individual explanation, and report the average \textbf{explanation plausibility} in a sample of 300 instances.
 Following \citet{Kayser2021eViLAD}, we select the first 300 instances for which the answer/label is correctly generated.
 For \esnlive, we select an equal number of examples for each label to produce a balanced evaluation set.
+Human evaluation used Amazon Mechanical Turk.\footnote{ Each batch of evaluation contains 10 samples.
+We pay \$1.5 per batch to each annotator for \vcr evaluations and \$1 per batch for \esnlive and \vqax each as \vcr tasks require longer time to complete.}